stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 Transformations
 ---------------

-This section describes the Dynamo0.3-API-specific transformations.
-In cases, excepting **Dynamo0p3RedundantComputationTrans**, **Dynamo0p3AsyncHaloExchangeTrans** and **Dynamo0p3KernelConstTrans**,
-these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
-The difference between these transformations and the generic ones is that these perform Dynamo0.3-API-specific checks to make sure the transformations are valid.
+This section describes the LFRic API-specific transformations.
+In cases, excepting **Dynamo0p3RedundantComputationTrans**, **Dynamo0p3AsyncHaloExchangeTrans** and **Dynamo0p3KernelConstTrans**, these transformations are specialisations of generic transformations described in the :ref:`transformations` section.
+The difference between these transformations and the generic ones is that these perform LFRic API-specific checks to make sure the transformations are valid.
 In practice these transformations perform the required checks then call the generic ones internally.

-The use of the Dynamo0.3-API-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **LFRicLoopFuseTrans**.
+The use of the LFRic API-specific transformations is exactly the same as the equivalent generic ones in all cases excepting **LFRicLoopFuseTrans**.
 In this case an additional optional argument **same_space** can be set when applying the transformation.